SEG4105-Group11/JumpingGame/README.md

-This is a simple jumping game implemented with pygame.
+IThis is a simple jumping game implemented with pygame.
 Players have to jump over boxes while avoiding projectiles in the air.

 # Project Roles
 |Name|Student Number|Role|